youkoutaku/youkoutaku.github.io/_posts/Development/Docker/2023-12-20-DockerROS.md

 ---
 ## 3.Make Container for Docker
 ### 3.1 host open
-Setting to enable to  use vscode. rviz ... in docker
+Setting to enable to  use VSCode. rviz ... in docker

 ```bash
 xhost +